ROCm/TransferBench/docs/reference/presets.rst

       - (deprecated)

     * - ``USE_REMOTE_READ``
-      - To use DST GPU as executor (remote read) instead of SRC GPU (local read).
+      - To use DST GPU as Executor (remote read) instead of SRC GPU (local read).
       - ``0``

 Example output